+Extensive research has been done on PPP and its treatment, but there are still many misconceptions.
 Instead of relying on misinformation and unfounded claims, why not rely on the leading PPP expert in America?
 Dr. William Groff of Cosmetic Laser Dermatology in San Diego is the country’s foremost expert on PPP and PPP treatment.
 After thousands of treatment successes of PPP on men of various ages, races, and skin types, Dr. Groff’s knowledge is unsurpassed.
 To learn more about how Dr. Groff treats PPP, please visit his website: www.ppptreatment.com.

 What PPP Is and Isn’t

 If you’re a man, having a healthy penis is a crucial aspect of life.
 Yes, of course, it has important physical functions – it’s a vessel for the elimination of liquid waste (urine) from your body as well as the means for sexual reproduction.
 However, neither of those explains just how important its health can be.
 In essence, it defines who you are as a man, and any issue with it can affect your self-esteem and/or cause extreme anxiety, which can lead to overreaction as you try to remedy the issue.